aliehs111/Express.js-Note-Taker/README.md

   * [Email](#email)

  ## Installation
- Be sure to be running node.js.
-Open live server at the server.js file and work with the user interface
+ No installation required.
+Application can be used online with user interface.
+To make it your own, clone the repository, be sure to be running node.js, then install the packages with "npm i".
+Then run "node server.js" and either open index.html with live server or type localhost:3001 in your browser and use the app.
  ## Usage
- To be used as a way to organize your notes and keep them for future reference.
+ To be used as a way to organize your notes by topic and keep them for future reference.
  ## Tests
  No tests were created for this app
  ## License